kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 Policy decisions often also require other metadata and configuration data.
 For example, a policy rule may be selectively applied to resources based on namespace labels, which requires a lookup of labels configured on the target namespace.
 Other examples include looking up existing resource configuration data from the API server to check for limits and other enforceable properties.

 Kubernetes policy engines typically leverage the Kubernetes API server to query additional information for data-driven policy decisions.
-Some policy engines may also allow calls to external systems, for additional information.
+Some policy engines allow calls to external systems for additional information.
 As with any other API calls, such access should be performant and properly secured.

 # Lifecycle Phases